Designer approved for pedestrian, traffic safety improvements at U.S Highway 6 in Rifle

 KLJ Senior Engineer Mark Kenny said their services for the project also include a traffic study.
 The traffic team will model what to do best for the intersection of U.S Highway 6 and Whiteriver Avenue.

-“We think a roundabout is going to be an appropriate and most cost effective solution, but it may not be,” he told city council.
+“We think a roundabout is going to be an appropriate and most cost-effective solution, but it may not be,” he told City Council.
 “There may be some traffic timing.”

 The entire project, anticipated to cost $5 million to $6 million, has already been awarded a $1.8 million Colorado Department of Transportation grant while the city intends to also appropriate $1 million in American Rescue Plan Act funds.
 The remaining costs will be covered by $1 million from the general fund and $1.2 million from the street improvement fund, city documents show.

 These two intersections are always a top concern in Rifle, a town in which 65% of its 9,771 residents commute to other places for work.
-Another 44% of jobs in Rifle are filled by in-commuters, city documents state.
+As well, 44% of jobs in Rifle are filled by in-commuters, city documents state.

-Meanwhile, a 2009 CDOT study conducted on these roadways show significant amounts of average traffic.
+Meanwhile, a 2009 CDOT study conducted on these roadways shows significant amounts of average traffic.
 Railroad Avenue just north of U.S. Highway 6 saw about 12,600 vehicles per day, while another 7,300 vehicles traveled per day on Highway 6 east of Whiteriver Avenue.

 The same study showed the traffic rate in Rifle would grow by 3.3% annually, city documents show.

-Rifle City Council Member Brian Condie favored designs adding a roundabout.
+Rifle City Council member Brian Condie favored designs adding a roundabout.

 “This is why I like this concept,” he said.
 “People are slowing down at the roundabouts.”

-KLJ’s proposal for designs and traffic studies include a $3.5 million project to renovate the Roaring Fork Transportation Authority Park and Ride bus station near Highway 6 and Railroad Avenue, which the city said are interrelated projects.
+KLJ’s proposal for designs and traffic studies include a $3.5 million project to renovate the Roaring Fork Transportation Authority park and ride bus station near Highway 6 and Railroad Avenue, which the city said are interrelated projects.

 Support Local Journalism